 |Max Iterations Per Pixel||5000000000|

-to create your own. can be found here.
+To see my contributions to fractal methods can be found here.

 A beautiful freeware real-time Mandelbrot zoomer can be found at XoaS Software.